ARMx86-64/c-debugger/README.md

-# DEAD SIMPLE C-DEBUGGER
+# DEAD SIMPLE C LOGGER/DEBUGGER(?)

-Simple C debugger, mostly done for two purpouses:
+Simple C logger/debugger, mostly done for two purpouses:
 - probably will reuse it in any other C projects
 - simply learning